ctrl-sid2099/VulnHub-Writeups/Metasploitable2/OpenSSH-4.7p1/README.md

 Explanation:

- - find /           #searches from the root directory
+ - find / --------> searches from the root directory
- - -perm            #finds files with the SUID (Set User ID) permission
+ - -perm  --------> finds files with the SUID (Set User ID) permission
- - -4000 =          #SUID bit, this means the file runs with the owner’s privileges (often root)
+ - -4000 ---------> SUID bit, this means the file runs with the owner’s privileges (often root)
- - 2>/dev/null      #hides error messages (like permission denied)
+ - 2>/dev/null ---> hides error messages (like permission denied)

 👇 This gives us results with interesting binary files that runs by *owner's* privileges :